 Maša is an Associate Director for R&D Physical Characterization at Teva API, responsible for a team researching solid-state active substances – the process that turns effective treatments into viable products for people.
-Here, as part of International Women’s Day 2019, she reveals the secrets of her success and a truly scientific appreciation of chocolate.
+Here, she reveals the secrets of her success and a truly scientific appreciation of chocolate.

 Like most scientists, I am driven by the new and the unknown.
 In basic research almost every new understanding is a scientific result, but it’s a different challenge to turn those research results into commercially competitive products.